A Brief History of the Casino Control Commission

 The Commission implemented new legislation that allowed casinos, after they reached a $90 million threshold, to deduct promotional gaming credits before determining taxable gross revenue.
 The change positioned casinos to better compete against casinos in surrounding jurisdictions.

-Through the year, the Commission continued to deal with matters that stemmed from the decision not to renew the Tropicana’s casino license.
+Through the year, the Commission continued to deal with matters that stemmed from the decision to not renew the Tropicana’s casino license.
 The decision was appealed but upheld at the Appellate Division of Superior Court and later by the State Supreme Court.
 As a result of the appeals, the conservator was unable to complete a sale of the property by the end of the year.
 In 2009, he was able to set up a bidding process but faced numerous obstacles that made it impossible to complete a sale of the property for a second year.

 As the economic situation nationally continued to erode in 2009, Atlantic City was hit hard.
 Colony Capital Corp., the owners of the struggling Resorts Casino Hotel, simply turned the property over to the banks and Trump Entertainment filed for reorganization in Bankruptcy Court again.
 The Commission further streamlined regulations to reduce the number of vendors who needed to be licensed and it implemented legislative changes that waived vendor licensing for large, publicly-traded corporations.
 Those and other changes helped the Commission to cut operating costs and continue to reduce staffing levels across the agency.
 Sharon Anne Harrington was appointed commissioner in July 2009.
 Prior to joining the Casino Control Commission, Harrington served as Chief Administrator of the New Jersey Motor Vehicle Commission (“MVC”) from March 2004 through July 2009.